pdstools.utils.report_utils

 Parameters:

-serialized_query (Optional[Dict]) – A serialized query dictionary created by serialize_query
+serialized_query (Optional[dict]) – A serialized query dictionary created by serialize_query

 Returns: